LocationSant'Erasmo, 30141 Venice, Province of Venice, Italy

 ClientMagistrato alle Acque di Venezia, Regione del Veneto, Comune di Venezia

 ActuatorMagistrato alle Acque di Venezia tramite il Consorzio Venezia Nuova

-From the architect.
+Text description provided by the architects.
 An infrastructure is thought as a landscape design project.

 Located in the Nortehrn Lagoon Park north of Venice, on the southeastern edge of Sant'Erasmo island, the new water water filtration plant is part of the general urban and environmental upgrading of the island that the Magistrato alle Acque di Venezia is implementing through the Consorzio Venezia Nuova, within the context of a programmatic agreement between the Magistrato alle Acque di Venezia, the Veneto Region and the Municipality of Venice.

 The fragility of the island, its indefinite shores that change contours and thickness with the tide, the beautiful Austrian battery, trace of the more extensive system of fortifications that once existed in the lagoon, whose thick and solid walls leave a mark on the lagoonal landscape, the regular division of the artichoke cultivations and the ghebi or internal canals design the landscape and the building becomes part of its character.

 The theme of the project is the design of a 'threshold space', the point where the land and its ground comes to an end.